 2. Establishing Yourself as an Authority

-Sharing free content lets your viewing audience know you’re working from a place of abundance.
+Sharing freebies lets your viewing audience know you’re working from a place of abundance.
 But what does that mean?

 Consider this: You’re sharing posts on your company blog, detailing the different ways your audience can make the most of your product and service, preserving it in the long-term.